Paul Goldschmidt Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Reds has a collective nine K/9, the 10th-best in the league.

-- The Reds' 5.04 team ERA ranks 28th among all MLB pitching staffs.
+- The Reds have a 5.08 team ERA that ranks 28th among all league pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (80 total, 1.3 per game).
+- Reds pitchers combine to allow 83 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Lively (3-3) gets the starting nod for the Reds in his fifth start of the season.
-He has a 3.03 ERA in 29 2/3 innings pitched, with 29 strikeouts.
+- Abbott (1-0) gets the starting nod for the Reds, his second this season.

-- His most recent time out came on Sunday against the Milwaukee Brewers, when the right-hander went seven innings, surrendering five earned runs while giving up six hits.
+- His last time out was on Monday against the Milwaukee Brewers, when the lefty went six scoreless innings while giving up just one hit.

-- The 31-year-old has a 3.03 ERA and 8.8 strikeouts per nine innings across six games this season, while allowing a batting average of .202 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.